Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 1. The Developers Responsibilities file lists the responsibilities of all SATB developers.

 2. The Developer X Responsibility file lists the responsibility of SATB developer X.

-Progress Files:

-1. The SATB Progresses file lists the progress of all components

-2. The SATB Component X Progress file lists the progress of SATB component X.

 Approach